RURAL Ancillary Studies

-Providing data, materials (including DNA,) or other research and administration services to AS involves costs, which vary based on the scope of the work.
+Providing data, materials (including DNA), or other research and administrative services for an ancillary study involves costs, which vary based on the scope of the work.
 None of these costs are covered within the RURAL Cohort Study U01 parent grant.

-The cost to RURAL for servicing ancillary studies needs to be reimbursed by the Principal Investigator(s) of the AS.
+The cost to RURAL for servicing ancillary studies needs to be reimbursed by the Principal Investigator(s) of the ancillary study.
 Therefore, it is necessary for you to include RURAL Cohort Study fees in your proposal budget.

 Publications derived from Ancillary Studies

 An AS manuscript will analyze additional data collected as part of an AS of the RURAL Cohort Study.
-Publications based upon data from the RURAL Cohort Study must follow the guidelines as set in the Publications and Presentation Policy.
+Manuscripts and abstracts from the AS must be submitted to the RURAL Cohort Study Publications and Presentations Subcommittee for review and approval.
+Publications based upon data from the RURAL Cohort Study must follow the guidelines as set in the Publications and Presentations Policy.